Affair of the Dancing Lamas: 1922 and 1924 Mount Everest expeditions

 Noel filming from the North Col in 1922.
 In 1924 he was able to use a 20 in Cooke lens.

-John Noel was photographer on the 1922 Everest expedition and was made responsible for producing the subsequent official film, Climbing Mount Everest.
+John Noel was photographer on the 1922 Everest expedition and produced the subsequent film Climbing Mount Everest.
 Shown in cinemas around Britain it had been a reasonable success.
-When the 1924 expedition was being planned Noel offered to fund £8,000 of the estimated £9,000 total cost of the expedition if he was allowed to make a second film and retain all the rights to it and other photography.
-Noel, who was quite a showman, was determined to make the film a success and he planned filming in such a way that he could produce a mountaineering epic if the summit attempt succeeded or a Tibet travelogue if it failed.
+When the 1924 expedition was being planned Noel offered to fund £8,000 of the estimated £9,000 total cost of the expedition if he was allowed to make a second film and retain all rights to it and other photography.
+Noel was determined to make the film a success by hedging his bets.
+He planned to produce a mountaineering epic if the summit attempt succeeded or a Tibet travelogue if it failed.

 On 8 June 1924 Mallory and Irvine set off for the summit, never to return.

-For those on the expedition at the time, the loss of Mallory and Irvine did not seem like the magnificent tragedy it was soon to become.
-Noel raced back to civilisation to start work on his film; John Hazard went to the West Rongbuk Glacier to do further surveying but then went beyond his remit by going north to Lhatse and the upper part of the Tsangpo River; the others went to the Rongshar Valley to recuperate before the long trek home.
-In Britain matters were treated differently – the climbers' memorial service in St Paul's Cathedral was attended by King George V, the Prince of Wales and the Duke of York.
+The people on the expedition did not realise the impact the loss of Mallory and Irvine would have in Britain.
+Noel raced back to civilisation to start work on his film.
+John Hazard went to the West Rongbuk Glacier to do further surveying but then went beyond his remit by going north to Lhatse and the upper Tsangpo River.
+The others went to the Rongshar Valley to recuperate before the long journey home.
+In Britain, the climbers' memorial service in St Paul's Cathedral was attended by King George V, the Prince of Wales and the Duke of York.

 Mallory's body and personal effects were discovered in 1999, and Irvine's partial remains were found in 2024, exactly 100 years after he was last seen heading for the summit in Mallory's company.